FlimsyParking/Gate-to-Sovngarde-Wabbajack/README.md

 Skyrim SE 1.6.1170

-Anniversary Edition Upgrade Content is optional - this modlist comes in 2 Versions: "Anniversary Edition Upgrade" and "Non-AE Version".
+IMPORTANT: This modlist comes in 2 stand-alone Versions: "Anniversary Edition Version" and "Non-AE Version".

 Be sure to download the right one!

+Anniversary Edition ("AE") refers to the "Anniversary Edition Upgrade" DLC (https://store.steampowered.com/app/1746860/The_Elder_Scrolls_V_Skyrim_Anniversary_Upgrade/).
+Choose one version or the other depending if you have this DLC or not.

 For minimum PC specs, please refer to the GtS Homepage.